lucapiombo/2D-CFD-with-Hess-Smith/README.md

 The code is divided in different main for different cases, you have a test for a single airfoil, another of a tandem configuration and the final for the tandem and the ground effect.
 Finally are provided two additional main for getting the angle of attach curves.

+Some .txt files are provided, coming direclty from XFLR5 where you can check the correctness of the code which match the data.